What Is No Host Bar

 Q: What if my guests don’t have cash or cards?

-A: Ensure that the bar accepts various payment methods (cash, credit/debit cards).
-It’s also prudent to inform guests in advance about accepted payment methods.
+A: make sure the bar accepts various payment methods (cash, credit/debit cards).
+It’s also prudent to inform guests in advance about accepted payment methods Still holds up..

 Q: Can I still have a signature cocktail at a no-host bar?